-1930 The Gershwin Brothers, George and Ira, are at it again tonight with the opening of their new musical, Girl Crazy.
+1930 The Gershwin Brothers, George and Ira, are at it again with the opening of their new musical, Girl Crazy.
 The show provides an outlet for several unknown stars, both on stage and in the orchestra pit.
 Ethel Merman stops the show singing "I've Got Rhythm" with an incredible 16-beat hold on the "I." She is later reported as being able to "hold a note longer than Chase Manhattan."
-Ingenue Ginger Rogers was also in the cast, singing "Embraceable You."
-In the orchestra are unknown musicians Benny Goodman, Jimmy Dorsey, Glenn Miller and Gene Krupa.
-The show will run more than 34 weeks, racking up 272 performances.
+Ingenue Ginger Rogers is also in the cast, singing "Embraceable You."
+In the orchestra are unknown musicians Benny Goodman, Jimmy Dorsey, Glenn Miller, and Gene Krupa.
+The show runs more than 34 weeks, racking up 272 performances.

-1958 Pre-"Star Trek" William Shatner plays an American coping with the emotional issues of having an Asian girlfriend (France Nuyen) in Paul Osborn's The World of Suzie Wong, directed by Joshua Logan.
+1958 Pre-Star Trek William Shatner plays a painter who falls in love with a Hong Kong sex worker (France Nuyen) in Paul Osborn's The World of Suzie Wong, directed by Joshua Logan.

-1967 One of the largest theatrical empires in the world loses its patriarch as David Nederlander, who founded the Nederlander Organization in 1912, dies today.
+1967 One of the largest theatrical empires in the world loses its patriarch as David Nederlander, who founded the Nederlander Organization in 1912, dies.
 He founded the organization first as a small theatre in Detroit, Michigan.
 It grew to represent theatres, producers, and shows around the world.
-Today, the organization is responsible for housing such shows as Wicked and The Lion King.
+Today, the organization is responsible for housing such shows as Wicked, The Lion King, and Hamilton.

-1987 Lanford Wilson's Burn This opens at the Plymouth Theatre tonight after a successful run off-Broadway at the Mark Taper Forum and the Circle Rep. This play, about a dancer who finds a bully appealing, stars John Malkovich, Joan Allen, Jonathan Hogan, and Lou Liberatore.
-The show will run 437 performances.
+1987 Lanford Wilson's Burn This opens at the Plymouth Theatre after successful runs at Los Angeles' Mark Taper Forum and Off-Broadway's Circle Rep. The play, about a dancer who finds a bully appealing, stars John Malkovich, Joan Allen, Jonathan Hogan, and Lou Liberatore.
+The show runs 437 performances.